training-mode/ruby/intro/04_data_structures/README.md

 A common need when writing programs is to organize data efficiently.
 This becomes increasingly apparent as your code grows bigger and more sophisticated.
 Rather than telling you all about it, I'll try to show you.

 **Containers** are a staple of clean, efficient, and well organized programming.
 They allow us to store many data items together in a logical way for later use.
-The most fundamental and basic container you'll learn is an **array**.
+The most fundamental and basic container you'll learn is an **Array**.

 ##Arrays##